zinichakraborty/better-pokeapi-chandreyi/README.md

 ## Submission
 - Send the link to the repo containing your code in the #gt-bootcamp-dev Slack channel (there will be a thread for this later)
-- Create a > 3 minute video walkthrough of your API
+- Create a less than 3 minute video walkthrough of your API

 ## Requirements
 - Must accurately represent the demo